Escapement: Accuracy

 The accuracy of a mechanical clock is dependent on the accuracy of the timing device.
-If this is a pendulum, then the period of swing of the pendulum determines the accuracy.
-If the pendulum rod is made of metal it will expand and contract with heat, lengthening or shortening the pendulum; this changes the time taken for a swing.
+If this is a pendulum, then the pendulum's period of swing determines the accuracy.
+If the pendulum rod is made of metal, it will expand and contract with heat, lengthening or shortening the pendulum; this changes the time taken for a swing.
 Special alloys are used in expensive pendulum-based clocks to minimize this distortion.
-The degrees of arc which a pendulum may swing varies; highly accurate pendulum-based clocks have very small arcs in order to minimize the circular error.
+The degrees of arc in which a pendulum may swing varies; highly accurate pendulum-based clocks have very small arcs in order to minimize the circular error.

 Pendulum-based clocks can achieve outstanding accuracy.
-Even into the 20th century, pendulum-based clocks were reference time pieces in laboratories.
+Even into the 20th century, pendulum-based clocks were reference timepieces in laboratories.

 Escapements play a big part in accuracy as well.
 The precise point in the pendulum's travel at which impulse is supplied will affect how closely to time the pendulum will swing.
 Ideally, the impulse should be evenly distributed on either side of the lowest point of the pendulum's swing.
 This is called "being in beat."
-This is because pushing a pendulum when it's moving towards mid-swing makes it gain, whereas pushing it while it's moving away from mid-swing makes it lose.
+This is because pushing a pendulum when it is moving towards mid-swing makes it gain, whereas pushing it while it is moving away from mid-swing makes it lose.
 If the impulse is evenly distributed then it gives energy to the pendulum without changing the time of its swing.

 The pendulum's period depends slightly on the size of the swing.
 If the amplitude changes from 4° to 3°, the period of the pendulum will decrease by about 0.013 percent, which translates into a gain of about 12 seconds per day.
 This is caused by the restoring force on the pendulum being circular not linear; thus, the period of the pendulum is only approximately linear in the regime of the small angle approximation.
-To be time independent, the path must be cycloidal.
+To be time-independent, the path must be cycloidal.
 To minimize the effect with amplitude, pendulum swings are kept as small as possible.

-It is important to note that as a rule, whatever the method of impulse the action of the escapement should have the smallest effect on the oscillator which can be achieved, whether a pendulum or the balance in a watch.
-This effect, which all escapements have to a larger or smaller degree is known as the escapement error.
+As a rule, whatever the method of impulse, the action of the escapement should have the smallest effect on the oscillator that can be achieved.
+This effect, which all escapements have to a larger or smaller degree, is known as the escapement error.